eigerco/solana-spec/gossip-protocol-spec.md

 #### `LowestSlot`
+It is the first available slot in Solana blockstore that contains any data.
 Contains a one byte index (deprecated) and a `LowestSlot` structure:
 ```rust
 LowestSlot(u8, LowestSlot)
 ```
 ##### `LowestSlot`
 - from - public key of origin
 - root - deprecated
-- lowest - unit of time for encoding a block
+- lowest - the actual slot
 - slots - deprecated
 - stash - deprecated
 - wallclock - wallclock of the node that generated that message